Infinite compositions of analytic functions: Notation

+Comment: It is not clear when the first explorations of infinite compositions of analytic functions not restricted to sequences of functions of a specific kind occurred.
+Possibly in the 1980s.

 Contraction theorem

 Many results can be considered extensions of the following result:

 Infinite compositions of contractive functions

 Let {fn} be a sequence of functions analytic on a simply-connected domain S. Suppose there exists a compact set Ω ⊂ S such that for each n, fn(S) ⊂ Ω.

 Additional theory resulting from investigations based on these two theorems, particularly Forward Compositions Theorem, include location analysis for the limits obtained in the following reference.
 For a different approach to Backward Compositions Theorem, see the following reference.

 Regarding Backward Compositions Theorem, the example f2n(z) = 1/2 and f2n−1(z) = −1/2 for S = {z : |z| < 1} demonstrates the inadequacy of simply requiring contraction into a compact subset, like Forward Compositions Theorem.

 For functions not necessarily analytic the Lipschitz condition suffices: